 But it doesn’t stop there.
 Fourth-party uncontracted risk is a real and growing concern for financial services organisations.
 In other words: the risk posed to your organisation, by your suppliers’ suppliers.

-Indeed, regulations are increasingly mandating financial services organisations to actively monitor their entire supply chain.
+Indeed, regulations are increasingly mandating organisations to actively monitor their entire supply chain - espcially for financials.
 New regulations from the Bank of England and ongoing regulations from the European Commission, such as the Digital Operational Resilience of the financial sector (DORA), extend the focus of risk management to cover the external assets of all parties the organisation has relationships with, as well as any services and infrastructure that can impact the organisation’s day-to-day resilience.
+Experience has taught us that regulations originating in the financial industry are likely to find their way into other verticals as well, giving them a little longer to prepare for similar mandates.

 3. Handling DevOps

-The rise of (and reliance on) apps within the financial services sector means mitigating risk from the DevOps teams is an important part of day-to-day risk management.
+The rise of (and reliance on) apps means mitigating risk from the DevOps teams is an important part of day-to-day risk management.
 The environments built for development bring unique challenges from a threat perspective.
 Teams of developers who are used to working with open source tools and code repositories through platforms such as GitHub, GitLab, or Azure DevOps can be a source of potential vulnerability.

 Mistakes can easily happen in these environments – code can get transferred to the wrong place as part of a configuration file that pushes in the wrong direction, or data sets can inadvertently be exposed to the public.